beginning of content

 Comparing products

-To compare similar products, it is best to look in the column on the nutrition information panel that shows the quantity of a nutrient per 100g or per 100ml so you know you are comparing the same thing.
+To compare similar products, check the column on the nutrition information panel that shows the quantity of a nutrient per 100 grams (g) or per 100 millilitres (mL).
+This will help you to know that you are comparing the same things.

-For most people, healthier options include products that have lower levels of saturated fat, sugar and sodium (salt) per 100g, and higher levels of fibre.
+For most people, healthier options include products that have higher levels of fibre and lower levels per 100g of:

 Health Star Rating (HSR) system

-The Health Star Rating on the front of the pack is designed to help you choose healthier packaged foods quickly.
+The Health Star Rating appears on the front of the food packaging and is designed to help you choose healthier packaged foods quickly.

-Packaged foods are rated at between ½ and 5 stars.
-The rating is calculated according to ingredients that increase the risk of obesity and are linked to other chronic diseases, such as diabetes or heart disease.
+Packaged foods are rated at between ½ a star and 5 stars.
+The rating is calculated based on ingredients that increase the risk of obesity and are linked to other chronic diseases, such as diabetes or heart disease.
 The more stars, the healthier the product.

-The health stars are designed to help you compare similar packaged products.
+The health stars are designed to help you compare similar packaged products within the same food category.
 For example, they might help you choose the healthiest breakfast cereal, but not to compare breakfast cereal with yoghurt.

 For more information on how to use the Health Star Rating, visit their website.